 (Risk warning: 76% of retail CFD accounts lose money.)

 Anyone familiar with trading stocks has heard of eToro.
 After all, they have an extensive global reach and cater to more than 20 million clients from over 100 countries.
 This broker is famous for its award-winning, user-friendly trading platform and groundbreaking copy trading services.

 eToro offers stocks that can be sorted by industry or exchange.
 This makes it easier to locate the type of stock you want to practice trading.
 For stocks sorted by industry, your choices are basic materials, conglomerates, consumer goods, financial, healthcare, industrial goods, services, technology, and utilities.

-Signing up for a demo account also signs you up for a real account.
+Signing up for an eToro demo account also signs you up for a real account.
 However, you won’t be able to trade with your live account without depositing funds first.
 The demo account comes with a virtual value of $100,000 that traders can use to practice on a live market without risking real cash.

-If you encounter any problem or have any questions regarding the trading platform, eToro has a built-in help center on their website.
+If you encounter any problem or have questions regarding the trading platform, eToro has a built-in help center on its website.
 Here you will find frequently asked questions and their corresponding answer.
 You may also open a ticket by filling in the form on the platform, and a customer representative will get back to you within a day.

 Markets.com offers more than 2200 market shares.
-Clients can trade stocks from the United States of America, Sweden, United Kingdom, Italy, Spain, Denmark, Australia, Germany, Netherlands, Finland, France, Greece, Hong Kong, Poland, Portugal, Czech Republic, Belgium, South Africa, Austria, and Norway.
+Clients can trade stocks from the United States of America, Sweden, the United Kingdom, Italy, Spain, Denmark, Australia, Germany, Netherlands, Finland, France, Greece, Hong Kong, Poland, Portugal, the Czech Republic, Belgium, South Africa, Austria, and Norway.